Back to Blog

 To illustrate, let's consider the impact of different interest rates on a $30,000 car loan over 60 months:

-The difference in monthly payments can be significant, exceeding $148 in this example.
-Over the full loan term, the borrower with a subprime score could pay over $8,800 more in interest compared to their superprime counterpart.
+The difference in monthly payments can be significant, exceeding $165 in this example.
+Over the full loan term, the borrower with a subprime score could pay over $9,900 more in interest compared to their superprime counterpart.
+This extra cost could have been used for other financial goals, such as investing, paying down debt, or saving for a down payment on a house.

 Real-World Scenarios: The Cost of Credit Score